Is Villarreal vs Juventus on TV tonight?

 Juventus are missing long-term injury absentee Federico Chiesa, while Paulo Dybala faces a fight to be fit on time.
 There are also issues in defence with Leonardo Bonucci and Giorgio Chiellini both injured and Daniele Rugani a doubt.
 Lucas Pellegrini might also miss out.

-VIL - Rulli, Foyth, Albiol, Pau Torres, Pedraza, Pino, Trigueros, Parejo, A Moreno, Danjuma, Dia
+VIL - Rulli, Foyth, Pau Torres, Albiol, Pedraza, Parejo, Capoue, Samu Chukwueze, Alberto Moreno, Lo Celso, Danjuma

-JUV - Szczesny, Cuadrado, Danilo, De Ligt, Alex Sandro, Zakaria, Locatelli, Rabiot, Bernardeschi, Dybala, Vlahovic
+JUV - Szczesny, De Sciglio, Danilo, De Ligt, Alex Sandro, McKennie, Locatelli, Rabiot, Cuardrado, Morata, Vlahovic

 Odds